GuitarPlayer-123/TNCSE/README.md

 # Introduction

-This repository is belong to the conference paper titled "TNCSE: Tensor’s Norm Constraints for Unsupervised Contrastive Learning of Sentence Embeddings".
+This repository is belong to the conference paper titled "TNCSE: Tensor's Norm Constraints for Unsupervised Contrastive Learning of Sentence Embeddings".

 TNCSE is a BERT-like model for computing sentence embedding vectors, trained using unsupervised contrastive learning.